NLnetLabs/cascade/doc/manual/source/quick-start.rst

 Quick Start
 ============

-After :doc:`installing <installation>` Cascade you need to configure its listening addresses before you can start using it.
+After :doc:`installing <installation>` Cascade you can immediately start using it, if you only need it to listen on localhost.
+If you need to be able to fetch the signed zones from other servers, you need to configure its listening addresses.

 Configuration the listen addresses
 ----------------------------------

 Cascade only listens on localhost, by default.
-To make your signed zones available, you need to add your public IP addresses to Cascade's listen addresses.
+To make your signed zones available to your public primaries, you need to add the required IP addresses to Cascade's listen addresses.

 .. tabs::